wp-plugins/capture-url-variables-for-ontraport/readme.txt

 == Description ==

 When somebody opts in to your Ontraport form you made want to collect other data that is being tracked.
-UTM variables for Google Analytics can be added to a link like this ?utm_source=google&utm_campaign=xmas these variables can then be added to a hidden field in the Ontraport form.
+UTM variables for Google Analytics can be added to a link like this utm_source=google&utm_campaign=xmas these variables can then be added to a hidden field in the Ontraport form.

 This can also be used for other hidden fields or even to pre-fill the first name and email for a particular form.